LAION-AI/Open-Assistant/notebooks/example/README.md

 ## Running in Google Colab

-At the top of the notebook there is a code cell that will (once uncommented):
+At the top of the [example notebook](example.ipynb) there is a code cell that will (once uncommented):

 1. clone the repository into your colab instance.
 1. `cd` into the relevant notebook directory.